AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 host property indicates if a plugin is able to change the frame rate of the output clip from the default.

-The default value of the output clip's frame rate is host dependant, but in general, it will be based on the input clips frame rates.
+The default value of the output clip's frame rate is host dependent, but in general, it will be based on the input clips frame rates.

 If the host allows a plugin to specify the frame rate of the output